On copyright

 Pursuant to the provisions of the Rome Convention, the Swiss legislator also grants exclusive rights pertaining to their performances to performing artists (performers), producers of audio and audiovisual recordings and broadcasters.

 In the Common Law system, authors’ rights are referred to as “copyright” (reproduction right).
 This concept is based on the legal protection of published works aimed at the commercialisation, regulating the use of works via their reproduction.
 The Continental European system, however, is aimed at the individual.
-This concept is based on the author, the actual person who owns personal and financial rights and who can, with the assistance of legislation, control the exploitation of his or her work.
+This concept is based on the authorNatural person creating a work, the actual person who owns personal and financial rights and who can, with the assistance of legislation, control the exploitation of his or her workIntellectual property creation in literature and art (as well as computer programmes) exhibiting an individual and therefore unique character.
+Said individual character is the prerequisite that a work can be protected..